 Master's programme in Sports Technology

-The programme is an interdisciplinary collaboration between KTH and GIH (The Swedish School of Sport and Health Sciences), Sweden's two leading actors in their respective fields of science.
-Sports Technology will provide a deep knowledge in the sport and technology field.
-The aim is to communicating skills for understanding and developing new technologies, both in measuring sports performance and in health care.
+The master’s programme in Sports Technology is an interdisciplinary collaboration between KTH and GIH (The Swedish School of Sport and Health Sciences), Sweden's two leading actors in their respective fields of science.
+The programme provides a unique understanding of the fields of sports science and engineering.
+Graduates will acquire the skills to develop new technologies for both measuring sports performance and for advanced healthcare.

 Sports Technology at KTH

 The two-year master’s programme in sports technology provides an interdisciplinary background in sport science and engineering.
 This provides the best conditions for asking the right questions and finding the most exciting answers regarding measurement, simulation, and analysis of sport performance, health and medical care.

 Technically, Sports Technology focuses on measurement, simulation, and motion and performance analysis.
 The programme consists of traditional engineering courses in electrical engineering and mechanics to provide technical skills.
 The programme also includes courses focusing on entrepreneurship, innovation and design.
 These courses are complemented by a course in sport and health science, which is read at GIH.
 A course in physiology to provide the medical and scientific breadth is included.
 The interdisciplinary nature of the programme ensures skills in cooperation and dialogue with different groups as well as the ability to handle social, economic and environmental issues.

 Sports Technology involves choosing from an extensive selection of available courses followed by a degree project.
 Through project work, opportunities are offered to develop knowledge in formulating objectives and questions, seeking scientific literature and training presenting work both orally and in writing.
 These project works are often done in close collaboration with research and companies within the field.